 In addition, there are three main bodies that deal with key aspects of governance within the group that report into the Board.
-These are;
+These are:

 - The Management Team

-- The Audit & Risk Committee
+- The Audit and Risk Committee

-- The Nomination and Remuneration
+- The Nomination and Remuneration Committee

-Details about the role and responsibilities and composition of each of these key bodies are set out below.
+Details about the roles and responsibilities and composition of each of these key bodies are set out below.